Welcome to my website!

 Belief Elicitation and Behavioral Incentive Compatibility,

-with Lise Vesterlund and Alistair Wilson,
+with Lise Vesterlund and Alistair J. Wilson,

 American Economic Review, 112(9), 2851-83, 2022.
 PDF Online Appendix